hicommonwealth/commonwealth/wiki/Package-Scripts.md

 Description: Lints new work, according to script file `lint-new-work.sh`.

 Considerations: Problematically, only checks .ts files.
 Name is misleading.
-Redundancy with [lint-branch](#lint-branch) script.
+Redundancy with [lint-branch](#lint-branch) script. **Flagged for possible removal.**

 ## lint-all